mattermost/docs/source/process/training.rst

 Regular team meeting for product staff team at Mattermost Inc.

-- Goal: Increase team output by effectively reviewing priorities and finding blindspots
+- Goal: Increase team output by effectively reviewing priorities and finding blindspots.
-- Scope: Mattermost Inc-only meeting given confidential customer issues discussed
+- Scope: Mattermost Inc-only meeting given confidential customer issues discussed.
-- Attendees: Mattermost Inc colleagues working on mattermost-server and mattermost-webapp
+- Attendees: Mattermost Inc colleagues working on mattermost-server and mattermost-webapp.

 The meeting includes presentations and demos, controlled agenda items (e.g. queued items) with an "open session" where staff can bring up anything they want.
 Staff should arrive at decisions during the meeting or schedule further discussion for the next meeting.